 How Mobile IV Medics Can Help

 While a night of drinking can be fun, it also depletes your body of the nutrients it needs to get through each day.
-Mobile IV Medics is here for you when you need help to replenish your body’s nutrients.
+Mobile IV Medics is here for you when you need help replenishing your body’s nutrients.
 Our IV drip packages provide powerful solutions to any hangover symptoms you experience.
 The best part is that you can stay cozy at home as we bring our IV services to you.
-Here are some of our IV packages that are well-suited to offsetting a hangover:
+Here are some of our IV packages that are well-suited to offsetting and relieving hangover symptoms:

-- IV Hydration Package: Our IV hydration package is the simplest drip — it’s only ingredient is IV fluid, or saline solution.
-Saline solution consists of sodium chloride, water and electrolytes.
+- IV Hydration Package: Our IV hydration package is the simplest drip — its only ingredient is IV fluid or saline solution.
+The saline solution consists of sodium chloride, water, and electrolytes.
 The combination of these ingredients restores your body’s fluid quicker than any oral beverage could.
-You can also add various nutrients, vitamins, minerals and amino acids for a more robust effect.
+You can also add various nutrients, vitamins, minerals, and amino acids for a more robust effect.